-Our division has 9 state-of-the-art procedure rooms with a 16-bed holding area to care for patients before and after their procedures.
+Our division of 10 clinical faculty members treats patients in 9 state-of-the-art procedure rooms with a 16-bed holding area to care for patients before and after their procedures.
 Patients can be seen in consultation to discuss treatment options in our newly remodeled VIR Clinic.

 To make an appointment for a procedure with Vascular Interventional Radiology, please call 984-974-0445.

 For questions about patient consultation appointments, please call 984-974-8778.